Firesphere/silverstripe-newsmodule/README.md

 * Configurable from the SiteConfig.
 * GridField overview, less clutter in the SiteTree.
 * RSS Feed, can be found under `http://yoursite.com/yournewspage/rss` (Note, it seems links in content are not parsed correctly in the RSS-entry builder!)
-* If you include and setup my [`Silverstripe Social`](https://github.com/Firesphere/silverstripe-social) you can make it auto-post new items to Twitter
+* If you include and setup my [`Silverstripe Social`](https://github.com/Firesphere/silverstripe-social) you can make it auto-post new items to Twitter.
+* Tagging of items, shown grouped under `http://yoursite.com/yournewspage/tags` or a specific tag: `http://yoursite.com/tag/tag-urlsegment` where tag-urlsegment is the urlsegment of the tag, ofcourse.
 ## Lacks

 * History of changes in the items